9 Essentials of Steward Leadership Development for Engaged Teams

 Incorporating Families

-Goodway Group hosted a half-hour “Family Fun Friday” so workers could introduce their kids.
+Goodway Group hosted a half-hour “Family Fun Friday” event so employees could introduce their children.
 Jillian Gap, Goodway Group’s People Experience Director, said it included “music, magic, and laughs.”

 Everyone could use a lighthearted break, especially taxed working parents.

-Other companies like F&B NY, The Media Kitchen, and PubMatic also tried to lighten the mood by encouraging teams to bring kids, pets, or a glass of wine to lunches or meetings.
+Other companies, such as F&B NY, The Media Kitchen, and PubMatic, also tried to lighten the mood by encouraging teams to bring kids, pets, or a glass of wine to lunches or meetings.

 Wellness Programs

-Salesforce took major strides towards worker wellness by launching a series of programs and initiatives.
+Salesforce made major strides toward employee well-being by launching a series of programs and initiatives.
 The Thriving Mind benefits program provides mental and emotional health resources for employees and their families.

 Meanwhile, the B-Well Together twice-daily broadcast connects industry luminaries with their employees to discuss wellbeing.